meilisearch/specifications/text/0117-typo-tolerance-api.md

 ## 2. Motivation

+Tolerance to typos is critical when building an enjoyable search experience.
+Meilisearch ranks typo-free matched documents above others based on default settings that we believe are best for most users.

-By providing customization options for the typo tolerance feature, Meilisearch better adapts to different use-cases with specific typo tolerance requirements.
+Meilisearch can adapt to different use-cases with specific requirements by providing customization options for the typo tolerance feature.

 ## 3. Functional Specification